GuillaumeCorda/Web_Scraping/README.md

 ## Script

-The file **scraper.py** is a snippet of the code we use to scrap information from freight companies websites.
+The file **scraper_freight_companies.py** is a snippet of the code we use to scrap information from freight companies websites.

 ## Notebooks

-The notebook **scraper.ipynb** was used to retrieve data from apartments for rent in the Netherlands.
+The notebook **scraper_apartments.ipynb** was used to retrieve data from apartments for rent in the Netherlands.